-1) Use your teacher-led station for a range of activities beyond direct instruction.
-Model a process, provide real-time feedback, conference with students, lead a small group discussion, and create time for Q & A sessions related to your work.
+1) Use your teacher-led station for a range of activities beyond differentiated direct instruction.
+Model a process, provide real-time feedback, lead a small group discussion, guide practice and application, or conference with students.

 2) Switch up your groups!
 Sticking students in skill level groups and leaving them there for an extended period of time can be detrimental to their confidence as learners.
-I understand that it is easier for us to support kids who are all at the same academic level, but it isn’t always what is best for learners.
-Mixed ability groups, interest-based groups, and strengths in a group dynamics are alternative grouping strategies that you can add to the mix for variety.
+I understand that it may be easier for us to support kids at the same academic level, but it isn’t always what is best for learners.
+Mixed ability groups, interest-based groups, and strengths in group dynamics are alternative grouping strategies that you can add to the mix for variety.
 Click here for more on grouping strategies and organizing groups.

 3) Decide on a strategy for transitions.
 Students can take FOREVER to transition from station to station, so I always recommend explicitly teaching them how to transition.
 This goes for secondary students too!
 I like to have my kids organize materials, stand by their chair with materials in hand quietly, and when everyone is standing quietly, they head to the next station.
 It’s simple and efficient.

 4) Project a timer onto your board so students can keep track of the time as they work.
-I use a free online time that also has a bell that rings at the end of the rotation.
+I use a free online timer with a bell that rings at the end of the rotation.
 It serves as both a visual and auditory cue.